Joc Pederson Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have a 4.67 team ERA that ranks 26th among all league pitching staffs.
+- The Diamondbacks' 4.64 team ERA ranks 26th among all league pitching staffs.

-- Diamondbacks pitchers combine to allow 130 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (131 total, 1.2 per game).

-- In his most recent appearance on Tuesday against the St. Louis Cardinals, the right-hander tossed six innings, giving up five earned runs while surrendering eight hits.
+- The right-hander's most recent time out came on Wednesday against the St. Louis Cardinals, when he tossed 6 1/3 innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.